rspamd/rspamd.com/doc/tutorials/writing_rules.md

 }
 ~~~

-Such syntax is discouraged, however, and is preserved mostly for compatibility reasons.
-Furthermore, you cannot use neither async requests nor coroutines in such callbacks - it will cause Rspamd crash.
+You cannot use neither async requests nor coroutines in such callbacks - it will cause Rspamd to crash.

 ## Configuration order

-There is a strict order of configuration application:
+Configuration application follows a strict order:

 1. Configuration files are loaded
-3. **Lua** rules are loaded and they can override everything from the previous steps, with the important exception of rules scores, which are **NOT** overridden if the relevant symbol is also defined in a `metric` section
+2. Lua rules are loaded and can override most previous settings, with the exception of rule scores, which are not overridden if the relevant symbol is defined in a metric section
-4. **Dynamic** configuration options defined in the WebUI (normally) are loaded and can override rule scores or action scores from the previous steps
+3. Dynamic configuration options defined in the WebUI (usually) are loaded and can override rule scores or action scores from previous steps.

 ## Rules check order